 People have a natural tendency to view multiple pieces of content in separate browser windows simultaneously.
-To encourage their instincts, it’s probably safe to open such links in new windows.
-However, if users rely on a browser tab as a starting point and return to it later, they should pay close attention to the information in one tab before moving to another (instead of viewing the content concurrently).
+Therefore, to encourage their instincts, it’s probably safe to open such links in new windows.
+However, suppose users rely on a browser tab as a starting point and return to it later.
+In that case, they should pay close attention to the information in one tab before moving to another (instead of viewing the content concurrently).

 Suppose they’re organizing and managing several tabs in the browser window.
 These are strong indicators that are opening such links in new tabs may be a viable option.
-If, on the other hand, new tabs or windows open, your users will be irritated and confused.
+On the other hand, if new tabs or windows open, your users will be irritated and confused.
 Then open the links in the same tab and window.

 Don’t open links in new browser tabs or windows just for the sake of it because you believe that in some situations, consumers will require them to be shown in that manner.